-- Removal from a class or group;

-- Gating;\

-- Exclusion temporary or permanent (see Appendix 1).
+- Gating; - Exclusion temporary or permanent (see Appendix 1).

-\ This is an option available in the case of boarding pupils.
+This is an option available in the case of boarding pupils.
 It involves pupils being temporarily forbidden to take part in non-school activities and outings, e.g. being able to go into town.
 It may be accompanied by a requirement to sign in with a member of staff at regular intervals.

-The School will take into account whether a pupil has any identified special educational needs and/or disabilities for which reasonable adjustment needs to be made when applying a sanction, developing a strategy for addressing misbehaviour or deciding how a pupil can best be supported.
+The School will consider whether a pupil has any identified special educational needs and/or disabilities for which reasonable adjustment needs to be made when applying a sanction, developing a strategy for addressing misbehaviour or deciding how a pupil can best be supported.